Our Camber Sands Home

 Be one of the first to make a booking

-Price: £180 pn for 2 nights, £170pn for 4 nights, £1,400 for 7 nights - we are very proud to say we do not raise our rates during school holidays
+Price: £180 pn for 2 nights, £170pn for 4 nights, £1150.00 for 7 nights - we are very proud to say we do not raise our rates during school holidays and we reduce them during the months of October -April

 Bedding and linen are included; please bring your own towels